Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * When upgrading to RRF 3.6.0, when input shaping is used, pressure advance may need to be reduced compared to 3.5.x firmware.
 * When enabling and configuring pressure advance, the extruder acceleration ([M201](/User_manual/Reference/Gcodes/M201) E parameter) has to be limited to the allowable instantaneous speed change of the extruder (aka jerk) in mm/s, divided by pressure advance (M572 S parameter) in seconds.
 Note [M566](/User_manual/Reference/Gcodes/M566) reports jerk in mm/min, [M205](/User_manual/Reference/Gcodes/M205) reports jerk in mm/s.
 For example, if a machine used extruder jerk of 50mm/s (3,000mm/min) at a PA of 0.02s, maximum extruder acceleration would be 50 / 0.02 = 2,500mm/s^2.
 * For more details such as tuning the value see [Pressure advance](/User_manual/Tuning/Pressure_advance){target=_blank}.
+* RRF 3.7.0 and later support two-slope pressure advance, where one value of pressure advance is used at low speeds and a different (normally lower, or zero) value is used at high speeds.
+The changover occurs when the pressure advance distance exceeds the L parameter, or equivalently  when the extrusion speed in mm/sec exceeds the L parameter divided by the first S parameter.

 ## M573: Report heater PWM